-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Mission Economic Development Corporation, a component unit of the City of Mission, Texas, as of September 30, 2008, and the changes in financial position, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Mission Economic Development Corporation, a component unit of the City of Mission, Texas, as of September 30, 2009, and the changes in financial position, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-The Management's Discussion and Analysis (MD&A) on pages 3 through 9 and the budgetary comparison information on page 29 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+The Management's Discussion and Analysis (MD&A) and the budgetary comparison information listed as required supplementary information in the table of contents are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.